fstnetwork/module-api/API_Reference/Issuer/getSmartVoucherInfo.md

           - **`denominator`** \<string>
             - The denominator of this fraction.
         - **`availableAmount`** \<string>
           - Remaining amount of the Smart Voucher.
+The format is Decimaled Number.
         - **`vendible`** \<boolean>
           - The Smart Voucher is vendible or not.
         - **`expiry`** \<string>